 Ahead of my next trip to South Carolina, I purchased Under the Dome on Amazon and had it delivered to his house.

-He insisted on driving to the Myrtle Beach Airport to pick me up, but he told I was pacing the floor with the phone held away from my mouth, crying and not wanting it to funnel into the conversation. me in advance that they wouldn’t be meeting me inside the terminal.
+He insisted on driving to the Myrtle Beach Airport to pick me up, but he told me in advance that they wouldn’t be meeting me inside the terminal.
 ‘Get your bag and come outside.
 We’ll be right there.’
 He was standing next to the car, waving at me, during the moment it took for me to recognize him.
 He looked like an empty costume of himself hung on a coat hanger.
 His eyes appeared bulbous and his jawbone pronounced, but this was only because his face had sunken in around them.

 ‘Guess what?’ he said into the rearview mirror on the drive back to his house.